Infineon/mtb-example-psoc4-msclp-csd-button/README.md

 </details>

-The following steps explain the tuning procedure.
+The following steps explain the tuning procedure:

-**Note:** See the section "Selecting CAPSENSE&trade; hardware parameters" in the [PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guides](https://www.infineon.com/AN85951) to learn about the considerations for selecting each parameter value.
+> **Note:** See the section "Selecting CAPSENSE&trade; hardware parameters" in the [PSoC&trade; 4 and PSoC&trade; 6 MCU CAPSENSE&trade; design guides](https://www.infineon.com/AN85951) to learn about the considerations for selecting each parameter value.

-**Figure 9.
+**Figure 10.
 CSD button widget tuning flow**

 <img src="images/tuning-flowchart.png" alt="" width="600" />